 Property Development during COVID-19

-As it has been confirmed that the lockdown will continue for a further period of time, thoughts are now turning to how to ensure that the property market is stimulated into positive action, once the current restrictions are lifted and come to an end.
+As it has been confirmed that the Covid-19 lockdown will continue for a further period of time, thoughts are now turning to how we can ensure that the property market is stimulated into positive action, once the current restrictions are lifted and come to an end.

-We have put together a breakdown of matters affecting the property development industry and what we can do to support you during this time:
+Our team of specialist solicitors have put together a breakdown of legal matters affecting the property development industry and what we can do to support you during this tough time.

 Preparation of Contract Packages, Exchanges & Completions

-This period of social distancing can provide the perfect opportunity for the collation of documentation and drafting preparation required to enable units on a development to be sold or let quickly; either off-plan or on completion of the development, once the restrictions have been lifted.
-The early preparation of the contractual paperwork means that delays in the process are reduced and sales can complete quicker.
+This period of social distancing during lockdown can provide the perfect opportunity for the collation of documentation, and drafting preparation, required to enable units on a development to be sold or let very quickly; either off-plan or on completion of the development, once the restrictions have been lifted.
+The early preparation of the contractual paperwork means that delays in the process are reduced and sales can complete significantly quicker.